dariusz-sanczyk/Login-Register-Form-Ballerina-API/README.md

 ## Angular login/register form application

-To run project locally, navigate to loginApp and run `ng serve` in terminal.
+To run project locally, navigate to loginApp, run in terminal `npm install` and then `ng serve`.
 Project will be available at `http://localhost:4200`.